vandroogenbroeckmarc/doi2bib/README.md

 ## Use at your own risks...

-I did my best to limit the amount of manual corrections but, believe me, DOIs are quite often wrongly encoded (even by well-known publishers...).
+I did my best to limit the amount of manual corrections but, believe me, crossref fields given a DOI are quite often wrongly encoded (even by well-known publishers...).
 Therefore, they will be mistakes in some BiBTeX entries, although in my daily practice more than 9 out of 10 references are rightly encoded.
 Suggestions for improvements are obviously welcome.

 ## Disclaimer

-I have use some initial code (largely modified though) from a github site that I cannot trace back.
+I have used some initial code (largely modified though) from a github site that I cannot trace back.
 If you are the person who wrote that code, please let me know and I will give you the proper credit.
 I am also grateful to all the kind developers who makes their code available and to this extraordinary community!

 Enjoy!